MaxSomarriba/SpaceShapersAgumentedRealityCards/README.md

 Space Shapers is a project that aims to teach children about the importance of spacial awareness and how to use it to their advantage.
 The code in this repo is for the augmented reality card deck included in the Space Shapers prototype.
-The prototype was created for Austin PBS as a project under UT Austin's Texas Immersive Institute.
+The prototype was created for Austin PBS as a project under the University of Texas at Austin's Texas Immersive Institute.

 # How to use it